Archaeological travel guide to Tháp Phú Diên, a 1000-year-old Cham tower lost to the sands located outside of Vietnam’s ancient capital of Huế.

 The Story of Tháp Phú Diên Cham Tower

 The Champa (the collective name of the Chams’ political states) territory extended from the edges of the Mekong Delta to the area that is now Huế, coincidentally the final historical capital of the Vietnamese kingdom prior to its colonization by the French.
-Throughout their territory, they built numerous religious towers (known in Vietnamese as Tháp Chàm) for Hindu worship, most often of Shiva.
-There are two Champa tower sites located near modern Huế, Tháp Liễu Cốc and Tháp Phú Diên.
+There are two Cham tower sites located near modern Huế, Tháp Liễu Cốc and Tháp Phú Diên.

 Unfortunately, very little is known about the history of Tháp Phú Diên, given that it was only rediscovered in 2001 buried in the coastal sands.
 It’s highly unlikely even the Vietnamese knew of the tower after they moved into the area.
 Since its rediscovery, Tháp Phú Diên has been absorbed by a local Buddhist temple complex named Chùa Mỹ Khánh, also earning the tower the local name of Tháp Mỹ Khánh.

 What Is a Cham Tower?